Jennifer Christian, MD, MPH-President and Founder, Webility Corporation

 Dr. Williams-Whitt discusses the current state of research on workplace interventions that affect job demands and control and how they impact absenteeism, productivity, and financial outcomes.

-Åsa Tjulin-Senior Lecturer, School of Health, Care, and Social Welfare, Mälardalen University
+Åsa Tjulin, PhD-Senior Lecturer, School of Health, Care, and Social Welfare, Mälardalen University

 In this webinar, we will discuss research on workers' expectations upon return to work and stategies for touching base with workplaces while on long-term sickness absence.